 Burial benefits extend to eligible spouses and dependents, including burial alongside the Veteran and perpetual care of the interment site.
 The name and relevant dates of birth and death of the spouse or dependent are inscribed on the Veteran’s headstone at no expense to the family.
 Importantly, spouses and qualified dependents are eligible for burial even if they pass away before the Veteran and are not required to be interred in the same national cemetery as the Veteran.

 Rhode Island provides Veterans with a Regional Benefits Office and a VA Medical Center.

 Important information for Rhode Island Veteran Benefits:

-You should always keep your paperwork, along with your medical records, in a safe place where you and your family can have access to them.
+You should always keep your paperwork and medical records in a safe place where you and your family can access them.
 It is imperative to have it in a location where it cannot be destroyed or tampered with, which includes a safe.

 Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
 Veterans in prison and parolees may be eligible for certain VA benefits.
 VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.

 *This information is accurate as of November 2023